 The release of Mass Effect 3 this past week has prompted tons of “you won’t see me for a week” comments on social networks.
 It’s always fun to hole up and play a game straight through if you can, but does it effect your relationships with your partner, friends, or family?
 What about other online obsessions?
 Do you spend hours on reddit or pinterest every night?

 I asked all of you on Twitter to let me know how you play video games–do you look for moderation or play it in one sitting?
+Do you go to the extents of profligating on high-end stuff like GamingRig dell u2718q monitors and fancy mice?
 Most folks responded that they want to play for as long as possible.
 If this is just an occasional thing (when new games come out or you’re having a LAN party) those living with you should be able to support you.
 You’ve been looking forward to this moment, and as long as you let people know what’s about to happen, you should be ok.
 Majin72 says: “I give them fair warning that I’m going into straight gamer mode.
 Any complaints will be dutifully ignored.”
 When Mr. Geek got Skyrim, I was prepared for him to get sucked in, and I let him spend a Saturday playing the game.
 I made him a nice meal that was easy for him to eat while gaming, and checked up on him to see if he needed any snacks/beverages throughout the day.
 By letting him spend the day gaming, he was able to see that I was supportive, he was able to get a lot of gaming out of his system, and I was able to have a quiet day to myself to run errands.

 Of course, if your partner or friend acts like this every day and begins avoiding obligations or activities IRL to play games, you may need to chat with them and encourage them to set up a schedule for their gaming.
 Or you can check out the blog My Partner is a Gamer and learn a bit about the games they’re playing (and commiserate with other gamer widows/widowers).